Tanz0rz/haxe-fmod/extension/haxe/glossary.md

 ## 22.33 Reading Sound Data
 verdict: bound
-Native only (unsupported in HTML5). getLength takes the time unit as its parameter, PCMBYTES for the byte count the page reads.
+Native only (unsupported in HTML5). getLength takes the time unit as its parameter, RAWBYTES as on the page. readData returns the number of bytes read.
 ```haxe
 import haxefmod.core.Sound;
 import haxefmod.studio.Types;